History of Monday Night Football: 1980

 During the 1980 season, Monday Night Football continued its tradition of featuring notable guests during the half-time show, from a variety of different industries and backgrounds.
-During a Thursday Night Football special in Houston, 2 days after Ronald Reagan was elected to the White House, Vice-President elect George H. W. Bush was interviewed in the broadcast booth at halftime.
+During a Thursday Night Football special in Houston, one month after Ronald Reagan was elected to the White House, Vice-President elect George H. W. Bush (who represented portions of Houston in the U.S. House from 1967-70) was interviewed in the broadcast booth at halftime.
 Prior to the election, none of the candidates were invited on the program due to equal time regulations governing appearances during campaigns.
 Later that same season in Southern California, movie star Bo Derek, well known for her role in the movie "Ten", was the half-time guest and was interviewed by Howard Cosell.
 Some of the production crew teasingly referred to the segment as "The Beauty and the Beast".

 1980 also marked some key personnel moves for the top-rated ABC show.
 It was the first season of Monday Night Football produced by Bob Goodrich, who would lead the production team for another 6 years.
 In addition, 1980 was the first year a woman joined the traveling production crew of over 40 cameramen, engineers, producers and directors.
 Alexis Denny, then a sophomore at Yale University, served as the stage manager of the telecasts and wrote the script for the half-time highlights that Howard Cosell would voice over in a style for which he was known throughout his career.